Are Earth-like biospheres rare?

-Category: Space Hits: 2Artist’s concept of Kepler-442b (left) in contrast to Earth.
+Category: Space Hits: 17Artist’s concept of Kepler-442b (left) in contrast to Earth.
 This potentially habitable rocky exoplanet is about twice the mass of Earth.
 It’s the only world found so far that might be able to sustain a life-supporting surface, atmosphere, and hydrosphere similar to that of Earth.
 Image via Ph03nix1986/ Wikimedia Commons.

 With its amazing diversity of life, Earth is unique in our solar system.
 But how rare is Earth’s biosphere – the thin layer of our world that supports life, extending high into our atmosphere and deep into our oceans – in our Milky Way galaxy?
 Astronomers are now finding exoplanets, or worlds orbiting distant stars, by the thousands.
 They estimate that there are billions of exoworlds in our galaxy alone.
 Surely, the galaxy must be teeming with life.
 Or is it?
 Researchers at the University of Naples in Italy suggest otherwise.
 Their new study suggests that that Earth-like biospheres on potentially habitable exoplanets might be rare.